awnist/xcson/README.md

 Make sure to enclose in quotes.

+## Creating plugins

+There are two types of plugins: walkers and scope.

+Both are registered in a similar manner:

+    var xcson = require('xcson');
+    xcson.walker('Name of your plugin', function);
+    xcson.scope('Name of your plugin', function);

+** Walkers **

+Walkers run once on every node as xcson traverses object trees.
+They receive the current node as an argument, and need to return the node when completed:

+    xcson.walker('MyWalkerPlugin', function(node){
+      node.foo = "bar";
+      return node;
+    });

+Return values can also be Promises.

+     xcson.walker('MyWalkerPlugin', function(node){
+      new Promise(function(resolve, reject) {
+         somethingAsync(){
+            node.foo = "bar";
+            resolve(node);
+         }
+      });
+     });

+Walker functions are also bound with a context object that contains some handy properties:

+    xcson.walker('MyWalkerPlugin', function(node){
+      console.log(this);
+      // this.parentNode = Parent node
+      // this.key = Current key name
+      // this.path = Array of path keys to current location inside object.
+      // this.originalNode = The node as it began before being altered by any other walkers });

+Walkers are run in a series, with each walker receiving the results of the previous.
+The final result will replace the node content.

+See the multikey source for an example.

+** Scope **

+Scope plugins provide functions that are made available to each xcson file.
+These are like mixins.

+    xcson.scope('MyScopePlugin', function(text) { return text + " there" });

+Now in your xcson file, you can reference your plugin:

+    foo: MyScopePlugin "hello"

+With the final JSON output being:

+    { foo: "hello there" }

+See the source of inherits, repeat and enumerate for examples.

+## Debugging

+    Resolving huge Promise trees with secondary, inherited files can be messy business.
+For that reason, there is a console [debugger](https://github.com/visionmedia/debug) that runs internally and takes wildcards:

+    $ DEBUG=xcson:* node yourscript.js

+    $ DEBUG=xcson:*filename.xcson* node yourscript.js

 ## Notes

 xcson is valid CSON.
 CSON is just Coffeescript. xcson files are valid Coffeescript.

 output.toString() will, by default, sort all keynames.

 You can omit the leading and trailing document brackets for extra cleanliness: